skoczen/polytester/README.md

             return int(m.group(0))

         def command_matches(self, command_string):
-            # Optional, used for trying to auto detect the test framework.
+            # Optional, used for trying to auto-detect the test framework.
             # Since this is totally custom, we just return false
             return False
     ```

-    For reference, `result` is an object with the following attributes:
+    For reference, `results` is an object with the following attributes:

-    - `results.output` - The stdout and stderr, in the order produced while running.
+    - `output` - The stdout and stderr, in the order produced while running.
-    - `results.cleaned_output` - `results.output`, but stripped of all ANSI colors and escape codes.
+    - `cleaned_output` - `output`, but stripped of all ANSI colors and escape codes.
-    - `results.retcode` - The return code.
+    - `return_code` - The return code.
-    - `results.parser` - An instance of the parser class. (i.e. you can call `result.parser.num_failed(result)`).
+    - `passed` - A boolean indicating if the tests have passed. `None` until a definitive answer is known.
-    - `results.passed` - A boolean indicating if the tests have passed. `None` until a definitive answer is known.
+    - `parser` - An instance of the parser class. (i.e. you can call `result.parser.num_failed(result)`).

 2. Specify it in your test.yml file.